nuxlar/UmbralMithrix/README.md

 ![mod options](https://i.ibb.co/q9fC9jj/Screenshot-2022-09-12-165657.png)

 ## Future Plans
-- Rework ItemSteal Phase 4
-- Tenta anti-cheese without completely removing it
+- Make P4 configurable
-- "OSP"
+- Adding ?????
-- Fully functional shared HP bar for Phase 3
-- Umbral Chimera fight to replace pillars

 ## Changelog

-**1.8.0**

-- Makes wurms thicc and longer?
+**1.8.0 (Cheers to Race and Cap for the Survival P4 idea and helping test/balance/brainstorm!)**

+- Fixing some vanilla mithy bugs
+- Changes Crushing Leap jump sound to be louder
+- Changes Crushing Leap indicator to be more clear when Mithy is about to land
 - Reworks ItemSteal Phase 4
-  - Survive
+  - Survive...
-  - Mithrix is immune with his HP dwindling (3 min)
+  - Mithrix is immune with his HP dwindling (1 min)
-  - Random full pizzas spawning
+  - Random P3 pizzas spawning
-  - Every minute he gains an attack and a piece of the arena disappears
-  - 0 min Lasers (Titan, Xi, Voidling, Ball) lightening chains sun
-  - 1 min
+  - Mithrix creates a shrinking orb that forces players to get close or perish
-  - 2 min Adds WurmOrbs attack
+  - Mithrix has 2 new attacks
+    - Gate of Babylon: Mithrix materializes and launches his vast arsenal
+    - Might of Babylon: Mithrix manipulates the arena creating a sea of blades

 <details>
 <summary>1.7.1 and below</summary>